7.82

 Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.

-Artist memory: parts of this feel familiar to '06 Three Steps stem remix ref' and '05 Legal Pad Gospel stem remix ref', especially in the recurring auditory haunting and domestic hypervigilance thread.
+Artist memory: parts of this feel familiar to 'Execution' and 'Criminal', especially in the recurring loss of innocence and alien captivity and scientific exploitation thread.

 Also working: the mood lands as driving melancholy, which gives the vocal angle some real character.